Tobacco usage in sport: Sponsorships

 Traditionally, cigarette companies have had a strong relationship with motor racing.
 After tobacco companies were forced to pull out of advertising in NASCAR, Nicorette entered the NASCAR arena and signed a three-year contract as part of an extension by GlaxoSmithKline, then the owner of Goody's Headache Powders, a long-time NASCAR sponsor.
-NASCAR's deal with Nicorette was only for one year, but its association with Hendrick Motorsports lasted from 2006 to 2008 with Jeff Gordon with sponsorship on the hood and primary colours (Gordon from 1993 to 2010 required the identity of the former E. I. DuPont and Nemours company on the side and tail panels, so the Nicorette on the hood was accompanied by DuPont on the side).
+NASCAR's deal with Nicorette was only for one year, but its association with Hendrick Motorsports lasted from 2006 to 2008 with Jeff Gordon with sponsorship on the hood and primary colours (Gordon from 1993 to 2010 required the identity of the former DuPont and Nemours company on the side and tail panels, so the Nicorette on the hood was accompanied by DuPont on the side).
 Winston stepped down after 33 years as title sponsor of NASCAR's championship series and was replaced by Nextel.
 Nicorette sees a great market as NASCAR fans are 28% more likely to smoke than other adults.
 The firm also reported that they smoke 18% more cigarettes than other adults.
 Since Nicorette has signed on as a sponsor, there has been a substantial decrease in the amount of NASCAR employees who smoke.
 Nicorette began its quit smoking program in 2004, providing NASCAR members with training sessions and one-on-one counseling.
 Additionally, Nicorette has counseled about 250,000 race fans on how to quit smoking since 2005.

 Cigarette companies have explored the sponsorship of rodeo since the early 1970s.
 From 1986 to 2009 the Professional Rodeo Cowboys Association was sponsored by the U.S. Smokeless Tobacco Company as well as the National Intercollegiate Rodeo Association (NIRA) since 1974.
 The association severed its ties with the tobacco industry in 2009, allowing rodeo culture to return to its status before tobacco's involvement in 1986.
 “Cowboy Ted” Hallisey, a prominent print and broadcast journalist for rodeo events stated “Without big tobacco, rodeos will move into mainstream sports because they will be more comfortable for children and families to attend”.